hcnoh/rl-collection-pytorch/README.md

 ## Training and Running
 1. Modify `config.json` as your machine setting.
-2. Excute training process by `train.py`.
+2. Execute training process by `train.py`.
 An example of usage for `train.py` are following:

     ```bash
     $ python train.py --model_name=trpo --env_name=BipedalWalker-v3